rubyguides

 str.strip -> string

 strip removes both leading (left) and trailing (right) whitespace from a string.
-It is among the most frequently used string methods in Ruby, especially when processing user input, parsing CSV data, or cleaning up strings from external sources.
+It is among the most frequently used string methods in Ruby, especially when processing user input, parsing CSV data, or cleaning up text from external sources.

 Syntax